Ohiomatabn/Ohiomatabn/README.md

 <p>🌐 My journey began with HTML and CSS, where I honed my skills in crafting beautiful and functional web pages.
 I specialize in ensuring websites look great on all devices, thanks to my proficiency in responsiveness techniques.</p>
 <p>📘 I mastered Bootstrap, enhancing my ability to create sleek and user-friendly interfaces with ease.</p>
-<p>🌟 In my free time, I enjoy playing games like EA Sport⚽, Chess♟ and also like tackling coding✔ challenges and building personal projects that not only sharpen my skills but also bring my creative ideas to life.</p>
+<p>🌟 In my free time, I enjoy playing games like<br> EA Sport⚽,<br> Chess♟<br> and also like tackling coding challenges✔<br> and building personal projects that not only sharpen my skills but also bring my creative ideas to life.</p>
 <p>🚀 Currently I'm learning JavaScript, aiming to create even more robust and engaging web applications.</p>
 <p>Contact me on <br>
 Facebook: <a href="https://web.facebook.com/Ohiomatabn/"><i class="fa-brands fa-facebook-f fa-3x"></i>@Ohiomata BN</a><br>